JonasNorling/jacksynth/README.md

 Playing
 =======

 Hook up a MIDI keyboard, use JACK to route MIDI and audio.
-Program change messages can be used to trigger presets, MIDI sysex for parameter settings (see the files in patchpirate/ for a summary).
+Program change messages can be used to trigger presets, MIDI CC (Waldorf-like mapping) or sysex for parameter settings (see the files in patchpirate/ for a summary).

 Evaluating performance